bkinsey808/bk-ng2-webpack/README.md

 For server side live reloading, this project requires [nodemon](https://github.com/remy/nodemon)

+## Angular2 Version
+This project currently uses Angular2 Alpha 40.

+All angular2 projects ought to clearly label their angular 2 alpha version.
+Thank you.

 ## Installation
 1. Clone this repository
 2. cd into the directory